ChaosSaber/ChaosSabers-Armour-Set-Search/README.md

 You can find the current version on: https://github.com/ChaosSaber/Dauntless-Armour-Set-Search If you encounter any error please refer at first to troubleshooting.txt for general troubleshooting

+## Caution
+I will change the saving and loading feature heavily in the coming version 0.10.
+I can't garanty that i can keep it backwards compatible.
+But i will try my best so you don't loose any precious data.

 ## updating from an older version
 you have two possibilities
 - you can either copy the new files over your old files